wix-playground/dapperdox/docs/author-concepts.md

 ### Configuring assets

-Swaggerly is directed to your assets through the `--assets-dir` [configuration](/docs/configuration-guide) option.
+DapperDox is directed to your assets through the `--assets-dir` [configuration](/docs/configuration-guide) option.